p-null/pytorch-openai-transformer_clas/README.md

 This repo is modified from [ORIGINAL PYTORCH IMPLEMENTATION](https://github.com/huggingface/pytorch-openai-transformer-lm) to make it work for classification task.

+##Procedure:

 1. Download the pre-trained model file and unzip to model folder
-2. I already add the data directory so you can diectly run it by
+2. To reproduce the classificatio result in original paper, you can diectly run it by

 `python train.py`